 Portfolio Manager/Sub-Investment Adviser

 The fund's investment adviser is The Dreyfus Corporation (Dreyfus).
 Keith Stransky is the fund's primary asset allocation portfolio manager, a position he has held since March 2007.
 Mr. Stransky is the Chief Investment Officer (Traditional) and a Senior Portfolio Manager for EACM Advisors LLC, an affiliate of Dreyfus.
-Brian Ferguson and Sean Fitzgibbon are the fund's primary equity portfolio managers, positions they have held since March 2007.
-Mr. Ferguson is a Senior Managing Director and Director of the U.S. Large Cap Value Equity Team of The Boston Company Asset Management, LLC (TBCAM), an affiliate of Dreyfus.
-Mr. Fitzgibbon is a Senior Managing Director, portfolio manager and head of the Global Core Equity Team of TBCAM.
+Brian Ferguson, John C. Bailer and George E. DeFina are the fund's primary equity portfolio managers.
+Mr. Ferguson has held this position since March 2007.
+Messrs.
+Bailer and DeFina have held this position since December 2015.
+Mr. Ferguson is a senior vice president and the director at The Boston Company Asset Management, LLC (TBCAM), an affiliate of Dreyfus.
+Mr. Bailer is a senior portfolio manager at TBCAM.
+Mr. DeFina is a director, portfolio manager and senior quantitative analyst at TBCAM.
 David Bowser and David Horsfall are the fund's primary fixed-income portfolio managers, positions they have held since March 2008 and June 2012, respectively.
-Mr. Bowser is Managing Director and Senior Portfolio Manager of Active Fixed Income US Core Strategies at Standish Mellon Asset Management Company LLC (Standish), a subsidiary of BNY Mellon and an affiliate of Dreyfus.
-Mr. Horsfall is Co-Deputy Chief Investment Officer and Managing Director of Opportunistic Fixed Income at Standish, responsible for overseeing the management of all single and multi-sector active fixed-income portfolios and strategies.
+Mr. Bowser is Managing Director and Senior Portfolio Manager at Standish Mellon Asset Management Company LLC (Standish), a subsidiary of BNY Mellon and an affiliate of Dreyfus.
+Mr. Horsfall is Co-Deputy Chief Investment Officer and Managing Directory at Standish.
 Each portfolio manager also is an employee of Dreyfus.

 Top Holdings 2